henrygd/bigger-picture/readme.md

 High performance JavaScript lightbox gallery with a small footprint.
 Supports images, videos, iframes, and html with no plugins necessary.
 Under 10kB gzip vanilla / much smaller if using svelte.

+Flexible enough to intergrate into custom layouts and easily customizable via CSS.

 https://user-images.githubusercontent.com/8519632/155907562-a8849399-51e4-4363-b377-b07b0fd12b82.mp4

 ## Install